 So, of course, when I had kids, I swung to the complete opposite end of the spectrum.
 The yogurt and bread makers started seeing a lot action.
 I discovered new vegetables like butternut squash and that roasting them is genius.
 Getting over the ‘I have no idea what I’m doing here’ hump takes a bit of effort, but once you’re on the other side, life gets a whole lot easier.
 Recipes start to make sense, you’ll graduate to not needing them for your favorite dishes.
 Now I’m confident in my sans-recipe frittata and taco and guac skills.

 19 Real Food Recipes Every Gal Should Know

 After a few years of real food living, you realize your repertoire of recipes doesn’t have to be huge.
 Mine definitely wouldn’t even fill up a recipe book!
 Read on for our must-have recipe staples that should be in every gal’s healthy kitchen.
 From breakfast to dessert, you should probably know how to make these simple meals.

 1. Tasty Green Smoothie

 Use smoothies as a quick and easy way to get a dose of protein and fiber-rich veggies, both of which will keep your energy going.
-To make sure yours is actually healthy (and not a sugar bomb), start with the 13 staples in the modern girl’s smoothie and these 10 smoothie hacks.
+To make sure yours is actually healthy (and not a sugar bomb), start with these 10 smoothie hacks.